julianabpeixoto/data-science-portfolio/README.md

 - **Files**:
   - [Detailed Project](https://github.com/julianabpeixoto/neurons-frying/blob/main/santander_coders_2023_2semestre_trilha_data_science_banco_dados_projeto_final/README.md)

-### Project 3: Statistical Analysis of Cities in Relation to the Average Total Population
+### # Statistical Analysis of School Shootings in the US concerning City Population

 **Description**: This project analyzes the frequency of school shootings in the US relative to city population sizes from 1970 to 2022.
 I chose to continue with the analysis initiated in Project 1 to deepen my learning and analysis.
 By using Python and data visualization libraries, the goal is to uncover patterns that can inform public policies and preventive measures.
 - **Technologies**: Python, Pandas, Numpy, Matplotlib